Nick Wiggins (basketball): New Zealand and Australia

 On January 26, 2016, Wiggins signed with the Canterbury Rams for the 2016 New Zealand NBL season.
 However, on March 7, just days before the start of the season, he was released by the Rams.

 A day after being cut by the Rams, Wiggins signed with the Mackay Meteors for the 2016 Queensland Basketball League season.
 He made his debut for the Meteors in the team's season opener on April 30, scoring 23 points in 30 minutes as a starter in a 96–86 loss to the Cairns Marlins.
 On May 15, he had a 32-point performance in a 107–89 win over the Rockhampton Rockets.
 On June 8, he was released by the Meteors after the team went 4–4 over the first half of the season.
 In those eight games, Wiggins averaged 21.4 points, 5.8 rebounds and 2.9 assists per game.

 Macedonia

 In October 2016, Wiggins signed a short-term contract with Rabotnički of the Macedonian First League.
 On December 25, 2016, the club parted ways with Wiggins after deciding not to extend his contract.
 In eight games for Rabotnički, he averaged 10.1 points, 4.5 rebounds and 1.0 assists per game.

 Canada

 In January 2017, Wiggins joined the Orangeville A's of the National Basketball League of Canada.
 His stint with Orangeville lasted less than a month, as he averaged 5.8 points in eight games.

+Indonesia

+In January 2024, Wiggins signed with Pacific Caesar Surabaya replacing Kamani Johnson.